NicholasLYang/uptointerpretation/content/posts/alternate-hiring-strategies.md

 The issue with an open test is that you might get a lot of submissions which you then have to go through.

+Perhaps you could create some sort of online course?
+If you complete the course, you get a shot at an interview.

+## Content Marketing

+Tech blogs are a well known form of content marketing for companies.
+Some companies are branching out into podcasts and YouTube videos too.
+I think you could go a lot further!
+Vercel, my employer, has some really excellent developer advocates, and it goes a long way in building brand trust.
+Could you start publishing books?
+Making zines?
+Maybe you could have multiple podcasts?
+You could do a weekly tech news podcast and a more in depth technical one.
+Good developer content is still very rare.
+You could easily dominate the market given enough resources and quality people.

+If you have some developers who are interested, could they stream their programming?
+It'd have to be code you're willing to show publicly of course.

+## Accessibility

+Think about the different ways in which a technical interview can create false negatives.
+People with anxiety may hate live coding exercises.
+People who have children or other time-consuming responsibilities may not be able to do take-home projects.
+People who struggle with memory may not do well on random factoid questions.
+Someone with a language barrier may have difficulty explaining something verbally, but can write up a perfectly good document.

+There's never going to be a perfect interview, but you can at least provide options to people so they can showcase their best selves.

+I bet there's a lot of fantastic programmers with disabilities who are not being accurately judged by current interview techniques.